 U.S. Energy Information Administration (EIA), U.S. Department of Energy.

-Comments regarding this proposed information collection must be received on or before July 7, 2014.
-If you anticipate difficulty in submitting comments within that period, contact the person listed in ADDRESSES as soon as possible.
+Comments on this information collection must be received on or before September 16, 2019.
+If you anticipate any difficulties in submitting your comments by the deadline, contact the DOE Desk Officer at (202) 395-3093.

 Start Further Info